-Working with Congress, the Executive branch, and other stakeholders, MFAN has earned a reputation for generating practical solutions to spur more effective and accountable U.S. foreign assistance, centered on the principles of accountability and locally led development.
+Working with Congress, the Executive branch, and other stakeholders, MFAN has earned a reputation for generating practical solutions to spur more effective and accountable U.S. international assistance, centered on the principles of accountability and locally led development.

 Through education, advocacy, and convening, we advocate for programs that focus on long-term development outcomes and impact, including innovative approaches and models.